 Comparison¶

-This guide explains how to compare benchmark results using masbench’s comparison tools to analyze the performance differences between different algorithm implementations or configurations.
+This guide explains how to compare benchmark results using masbench’s interactive HTML comparison reports to analyze the performance differences between different algorithm implementations or configurations.

 Overview¶